-Founded originally in France by award-winning international artist Melissa Mars, Made in Mars Studios is a growing global production with a home base in New York, while operating and maintaining business relationships in Los Angeles, Paris, London and Algiers.
+Founded originally in France by award-winning international artist Melissa Mars, Made in Mars Studios is a growing global production with a home base in New York, while operating and maintaining business relationships in Los Angeles, Paris and Algiers.

 Connected to the movie industry as well as the music industry, Made in Mars Studios tells stories that put women in the spotlight, whether through acting, writing or directing.
-With several projects under development encompassing a variety of genres and story-telling mediums — from dystopia to comedy, songs to graphic novels, literary fiction to movies- the heart of our drive is female-driven, compelling stories.
+With several projects under development encompassing a variety of genres and story-telling mediums — from dystopia to comedy, songs to graphic novels, literary fiction to movies — the heart of our drive is to tell female-driven, diverse, thought-provoking, empowering… stories.

 International award-winning actress, singer and writer, Melissa Mars received major notice in the United States and around the world after appearing alongside John Travolta in From Paris With Love, produced by Luc Besson (Nikita, Lucy); winning a best supporting actress award for her performance in The Cabining; multiple best actress awards for her “heartfelt, spectacular and vulnerable” performance in the drama Polly, and having her song “Beautiful” picked up by Coca-Cola Music for their “52 Songs of Happiness” worldwide music compilation album.